sudoenterdream/lucid-eng/README.md

-# Lucid Valley
+# Lucid Lake

-Welcome to Lucid Valley, the personal landing page of 'lucid'.
+Welcome to Lucid Lake, the personal landing page of 'lucid'.

 ## About